 From cars that can drive themselves to systems that predict when your car needs a tune-up, AI is at the wheel.
 AI is enhancing every aspect of driving, from helping avoid accidents to making your commute more enjoyable with personalized features.

 The leap toward vehicles that can think and act autonomously is changing the very idea of mobility, promising a future where getting from A to B is safer, smoother, and more efficient.
 Argo.ai is a US-based company that wants to “reimagine the human journey.”
-Working with leading automotive manufacturers, such as Ford and Volkswagen, Argo.ai’s software contains highly detailed 3D maps capable of safety and street awareness, such as the ability to decipher traffic signs and speed limits.
+Working with automakers such as Ford and Volkswagen, Argo.ai’s software uses detailed 3D maps to detect traffic signs, speed limits, and other street conditions.

 In finance, AI is transforming everything from how transactions are made to how customer service is delivered.
 Imagine machines that can trade stocks in milliseconds or algorithms that can sniff out fraud before it happens.
 As an investor, you should already know a little bit about electronic advisors (EA) and autonomous trading bots, these are all AI-enabled.